lizbethrobledo/lizbethrobledo.github.io/README.md

       <div class="fakeimg" style="height:200px;">Image</div>
       <h4>Erica: </h4>
             <p>1.
 Strict but if the majority of the class all agrees on some minor changes, she will take into account the feedback and see what she can do. </p>
+            <p>2.
+It’s a hard class because of the workload but the subject itself isn’t the hardest in my opinion.
+Make sure you turn in your work on time.</p>
+            <p>3.
+Phones aren’t allowed most of the time and if you think it's a good time to have your phone out ask her beforehand. </p>
       <h4>Victoria: </h4>
       <h4>William: </h4>
     </div>